Can Foam Rolling Fix Anterior Pelvic Tilt? | 321 STRONG Answers

 - &#10003;Lasting APT correction requires rolling plus stretching plus glute and core strengthening, consistently over 8-12 weeks.

-Foam rolling can't fix anterior pelvic tilt on its own, but it's a significant part of the correction protocol.
+Foam rolling can't fix anterior pelvic tilt on its own, but it's a noticeable part of the correction protocol.
 APT develops when hip flexors and quads are chronically tight, pulling the front of the pelvis down, while glutes and deep core muscles are weak and underactive.
 Rolling the overactive muscles reduces tension and restores range of motion, which makes the strengthening exercises that actually correct the tilt more effective.

 ## What Foam Rolling Actually Does for APT